fossi-foundation/fossi-foundation.github.io/gsoc21-ideas.md

 ### AI Acceleration Hardware FPGA with yosys
 In collaboration with Embecosm, students at Southampton university recently developed an ISA for the CV32E40P, based on the RISC-V vector extension, for neural network inference acceleration.
 In 12 weeks, the group of students were able to demonstrate a 5 fold increase in performance.
 The GitHub repository can be found [here](https://github.com/AI-Vector-Accelerator) and a video discussing the project can be found [here](https://www.youtube.com/watch?v=t0Fpy4TzLUE).

 Currently the project is limited to a verilator model.
 One direction to take this work would be to synthesise what has already been done in an FPGA, however most of the tools for achieving this are proprietary.
-We therefore propose a different direction in this project: Already, there exist RISC-V cores that can be synthesised in yosys, an open source tool.
+We therefore propose a different direction in this project: Already, there exist RISC-V cores that can be synthesised in yosys, an open source suite of tools.
 Is it possible to extend one of these cores in a similar way?
 The scope of this project would be as follows:

  - Extend a RISC-V core synthesisable with yosys for the purpose of Neural Network inference
  - Synthesise this core in an FPGA using yosys
+ - Measure the impact of the changes on clock speed versus a baseline version of the core
- - Measure the performance of this against a baseline version of the core.
+ - Measure the impact of the changes on the performance of AI algorithms versus a baseline version of the core

 Depending on the success of the earlier stages of the project, one direction the work might be taken in (time permitting) is as a tutorial, carefully documenting and explaining the steps needed.

-*Primary Mentor:* [Jeremy Bennett](https://github.com/jeremybennett)([email](jeremy.bennett@gmail.com)), *Secondary Mentor: * TBD
+*Primary Mentor:* [Jeremy Bennett](https://github.com/jeremybennett) ([email](mailto:jeremy.bennett@embecosm.com)), *Secondary Mentors:* [William Jones](https://github.com/william-r-jones) ([email](mailto:william.jones@embecosm.com)), TBD

 *Skill level:* Advanced

-*Language/Tools:* Verilog, SystemVerilog, RISC-V, yosys
+*Language/Tools:* Verilog, SystemVerilog, RISC-V, Yosys open source tool suite